br-Chan/FibonacciSum-SE282-2024/README.md

 -- end of output --

 Each test case matches the pre-calculated values.
-Not that the 2nd test case (20 & 30) was not manually calculated, and this test case is instead testing the program has used the algorithm correctly.
+Not that the 2nd test case (20 & 30) was not manually calculated and was found using the explicit formulae, and this test case is instead testing the program has used the algorithm correctly.